daremat/es6-epf/README.md

  described here.

 The application will be composed of 3 views:
-* the welcome view, containing a simple form allowing the user to enter is name, the game size and a start button to launch the game
+* the welcome view, containing a simple form allowing the user to enter his name, the game size and a start button to launch the game
 * the game view allowing the user to play the memory game, flipping cards 2 by 2 until all the cards are turned upwards
 * the end view, congratulating the user, allowing to start a new game and showing him is performance time